UTSCCSCC01/finalprojects22-byte-peeps/README.md

   - We will be using `Jira` as a ticketing platform.

+- Creating frontend components:

+  - Use the template complement folder under the components directory

+- Creating backend files:

+  - There must be a new file under each of the controllers, models and routes folder following the same structure as the template file

 - Do you use pull requests?

   - Yes each feature, bug and hot fix should have an independent pull request.